Start Your LLC Online With Nolo Today

 Ongoing Costs of Running an LLC

-Once your LLC is up and running, you'll have to pay ongoing fees to keep it in good stead with your state and local government.
+Once your LLC is up and running, you'll have to pay ongoing fees to keep it in good standing with your state and local government.
 If you fail to pay these fees, your LLC could lose the legal right to do business in the state.

 Minimum Annual LLC Taxes

-Depending on your state, you may have to pay special minimum annual LLC taxes, sometimes called franchise taxes or fees.
-This is a tax you must pay regardless of how much your LLC earns.
 The state with the highest minimum annual tax for LLCs is California, which charges $800 per year.
-In most other states with such taxes, the minimum tax is $100 to $400.
+In most other states with such taxes, the minimum tax typically is $100 to $400.
+You can find some of these taxes specified in the chart above.

 Annual Report Fees

-In most states, an LLC is required to make a filing every one or two years with the Secretary of State to keep the LLC's contact information up-to-date.
-This filing is often called an annual (or biennial) report, periodic report, or statement of information.
+In most states, an LLC is required to make a filing every one or two years with the secretary of state to keep the LLC's contact information up to date.
+This filing is often called an "annual (or biennial) report," "periodic report," or "statement of information."
 A filing fee must be paid along with the report or statement.
 The fee is usually $20 to $100.

 Registered Agent Fees

 Every LLC must have an agent for service of process in the state.
-This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if anyone sues the company.
-Your LLC cannot serve as its own agent to accept such papers—it must designate a third party.
+This agent is an individual or business entity that agrees to accept legal papers on the LLC's behalf if anyone sues the company.
+Your LLC can't serve as its own agent to accept such papers—it must designate a third party.

-Any adult individual (over age 18) can serve as your LLC's registered agent so long as he or she lives in the state.
-You or any other owners of your LLC can serve as the registered agent.
-An employee, your lawyer, spouse or another relative, friend, or other trusted person can also serve as registered agent.
 However, many LLC owners prefer to hire a professional registered agent company.
 The annual fee these companies charge is usually $100 to $300.
 In return for paying the fee, you get the assurance that important papers sent to your LLC will be received and forwarded to you.

 Business License Renewal Fees